cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 //  e.g  cat starwar.mp4 | rootCreate -type video -video_preview; // return root hash and size of the preview
 //  rootSeeding: graphRelaySync hamt node to local, and provide turn on seeding or off, set rootNounce ++
 //  - rootSeeding fileRoot -seeding on/off
-- Principle of traverse, the relay random walk is based on Kademlia to find close distance of chain ID and relay ID, peer random walk is real random.
-Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence, neither using witness list. if some vars are missing, just abort process to go next randomness contact. depth priority.
-However for the file search and contract search, it is the width priority to do paralell download.
+- Principle of traverse, once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some vars are missing, just abort process to go next randomness contact. depth priority.
+However for the fileAMT search, it is the width priority to do paralell download.
 ```
 ## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
 ```